 There is some research to support the arthritis-weather connection, but some studies fail to provide conclusive evidence.

 According to the Arthritis Foundation, some studies show a relationship between barometric pressure and arthritis pain.
-A 2014 study of 222 patients with OA of the hip seemed to support that barometric pressure and relative humidity influence symptoms.
+A

 Many people with arthritis feel worsening symptoms before and during rainy days.
 A drop in pressure often precedes cold, rainy weather.
 This drop in pressure may cause already inflamed tissue to expand, leading to increased pain.

 Elaine Husni, a rheumatologist at the Cleveland Clinic, says weather doesn’t cause arthritis or make it worse.
 But it can temporarily cause it to hurt more.

 People with OA or RA aren’t the only ones who link weather to increased arthritis pain.
 According to the National Psoriasis Foundation, warm weather may improve symptoms for some people with psoriatic arthritis.
 However, there is no conclusive evidence proving this link.
 But summertime may prove to be an easier time of year to be active outdoors.

 Should you move to a warmer climate to escape arthritis pain?
 According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, there is no evidence to support that changing location will make a long-term difference in RA.

 Although drier, warmer weather may result in less pain, it doesn’t affect the course of the disease.
 Arthritis patients who reside in warmer climates are not spared from arthritis pain.

 Many people move to a warmer, less harsh climate when they retire.
 This type of move may provide some benefits, but curing arthritis isn’t one of them.

 About 294,000 children under age 18 have arthritis or some other form of rheumatic disease.